BorgDiven/DiVE/readme.md

 This repository contains the official implementation of our paper "Diffusion-based Synthetic Data Generation for Visible-Infrared Person Re-Identification" accepted at AAAI 2025.

 > ⚠️ **Important Notice**:
 > The weight file for generating infrared images has been uploaded and you can download it from the link in section **2.Finetune the SD model**.
+> If you want to use our weight to generate images, you should replace the huggingface data's dataset_info.json with the file with same name in dir Preprocess.
+Thie will make sure the camera description is consistent because the c2hf_revised.py generates rendom description each time.

 ## Environment Setup